schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 (uv_calibration)=
 ## Rescaling of the UV signal

-To compare simulations with experimental data, the UV signal must also be converted into concentration values.
+To compare simulations with experimental data, the UV signal must be converted into concentration values.
-A calibration curve can be generated for different protein concentrations, and a trendline can be used for interpolation.
-For this work, however, the UV signal is rescaled using the mass balance.
-For each experiment, a known amount of protein is injected into the column.
-The UV signal is then rescaled so that its integral matches the inserted protein amount.
+For each experiment, a known amount of protein was injected into the column, and the UV signal was rescaled so that its integral matched this amount.
-To define the peak's start and endpoint for integration, start and stop times are set.
-Baseline correction is also applied by adjusting the UV signal to zero if necessary.
+Peak boundaries were defined by start and stop times, and baseline correction was applied where necessary.

 (experiments)=
 ## Experiments